lisajamhoury/Experiments-on-the-Embodied-Web-2023/syllabus.md

 ## Course Objectives

--Introduction to motion capture and other body sensing technology and theory -Introductory creative coding examples for representing the body and body movement in web frameworks.
+- Introduction to motion capture and other body sensing technology and theory
+- Introductory creative coding examples for representing the body and body movement in web frameworks.

 ## Course Description